cheapmovies/cheapmovies/README.md

   - RetryHelper: A simple retry utility for retrying an operation when it fails.
 For production, it can be replaced by a more robust solution like Polly.
   - Constants
 - CheapMovies.Domain: For entities like movie.
+- CheapMovies.Service: The main engine of the server.
+It contains the following services:
+  - MovieDataService: Handles the communication with the data providers, using the set up configured in appsettings.json.
+  - MovieService: Uses the RetryHelper to MovieDataService.
+If it fails, it retrieves stored data from the local store.
 - CheapMovies.Store: A simple key-value data store solution that uses sqlite.
 May be replaced by a more performant service like Redis.
 - CheapMovies.Tests: xUnit tests
 - CheapMovies.Web: Contains the SPA, built with Angular.
 It also sets up the server that hosts the API and services.